 - 1. Nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements, and other nutrition based therapy.
 Examples include supplements, electrolytes and foods of any kind (including high protein foods and low carbohydrate foods). - 2.
 Food of any kind infant formula, standard milk-based formula, and donor breast milk.
-This exclusion does not apply to enteral formula and other modified food products for which Benefits are provided as described under Enteral Nutrition in Section 6, Additional Coverage Details. - 3.
+This exclusion does not apply to specialized enteral formula for which Benefits are provided as described under Enteral Nutrition in Section 6, Additional Coverage Details. - 3.
 Health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.